October 27, 2017

 operators available for rows.

-is an indexed monad.
+As mentioned above, MonadFSM is an indexed monad.
 It

-uses the definition from Control.Monad.Indexed
+uses the definition from Control.Monad.Indexed, in the indexed

 package.
-This means that you can use ibind
+This means that you can use ibind and friends to

 compose FSM computations.